wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 If the ExtrapolationMode is not assigned, the events are extrapolated in the default manner, unless the extrapolation mode is overridden on the SdsStream.
 For more information on overriding the extrapolation mode on a specific stream, see [Streams](xref:sdsStreams).

-For additional information about the effect of read characteristics, see the documentation on the [read method](xref:sdsReadingDataApi) you are using.
+For additional information about the effect of read characteristics for the available read methods, see [API calls for reading data](xref:sdsReadingDataApi).

 ### Read characteristics